Preface: If you’ve missed any of the “chapters” of our love story so far, go back & get caught up before continuing below!

 Instead, I walked them back out to our tiny kitchen table & wrote a note to my roommates saying to help themselves.

-My boyfriend was going to come visit me!
+My boyfriend was going to

 And I needed to get ready for work.